-The Credit Union has run a number of simulations on its collective allowance, incorporating assumptions about the resulting macroeconomic impacts of the COVID-19 pandemic, based on information and facts available at December 31, 2021.
+The Credit Union has run a number of simulations on its collective allowance, incorporating assumptions about the resulting macroeconomic impacts of inflation and interest rate changes, based on information and facts available at December 31, 2022.
 The macroeconomic factors that affect the Credit Union expected credit loss ("ECL") calculations are: Saskatchewan unemployment rates, provincial housing starts, national interest rates, national GDP growth, and national oil prices.
-The information for these assumptions is based off 2022 economic forecasts.
+The information for these assumptions is based off 2023 economic forecasts.
 Each factor is forecast in a base case, a best case and a worst case scenario.
 These scenarios are weighted, and the weighted average is used to build the estimate for expected credit losses.
 These assumptions were shocked up and down 10% - 30% in the best and worst case scenarios.

 The typical weighting used in the model is 80% base, 10% best and 10% worst case, as the base case is historically the most likely scenario.
-Due to uncertainties around COVID-19, the weightings chosen at December 31, 2021 were 50% base, 10% best, and 40% worst case.
+Due to uncertainties around inflation and interest rate changes, the weightings chosen at December 31, 2022 were 50% base, 10% best and 40% worst case.